dsbrown1331/imitation_learning/README.md

 Were you able to teach the agent to oscillate without ending the episode early?

 ## Part 7
-Describe what changes you would need to make to the code in `mountain_car_bc.py` to implement BCO.
-Answer this question before starting Part 7 and before looking at `mountain_car_bco.py`.
+Describe what changes you would need to make to the code in `mountain_car_bc.py` to implement [Behavior Cloning from Observation (BCO)](https://arxiv.org/abs/1805.01954).
+Answer this question before starting Part 8 and before looking at `mountain_car_bco.py`.

-## Part 8
+## Part 8: Bonus (Extra Credit)
 Implement and test BCO(0) by training an inverse dynamics model.
 You can find starter code in `mountain_car_bco.py`.
 Report how well it works and what you tried to get it to work.
-Note, all you need to do is code the part for the inverse dynamics model.
+Note, you can and should use your solution for Behavior Cloning as part of your BCO solution.